varlardohaeris/emacs-archives/melpa-stable/doom-modeline-readme.txt

 - An indicator for unread emails with mu4e-alert
 - An indicator for unread emails with gnus (basically builtin)
 - An indicator for irc notifications with circe, rcirc or erc.
-- An indicator for buffer position which is compatible with nyan-mode
+- An indicator for buffer position which is compatible with nyan-mode or poke-line
 - An indicator for party parrot
 - An indicator for PDF page number with pdf-tools
-- An indicator for markdown/org preivews with grip
+- An indicator for markdown/org previews with grip
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with project, find-file-in-project and projectile